 The endoplasmic reticulum is classified as either rough or smooth, with minor variations in size and function in specialised tissue.
 In this article, we will look at the structure and function of the rough and smooth endoplasmic reticulum, and consider some clinical relevance.

 Rough Endoplasmic Reticulum (RER)

-The RER has many ribosomes attached to the cytoplasmic surface and these play an important role in the synthesis of proteins that are destined for:
+The RER plays an important role in the synthesis of proteins that are destined for:

-- Secretion into the extracellular matrix (ECM) (e.g. mucus and enzymes)
+- Secretion into the extracellular matrix e.g. mucus and enzymes.

-- Association with the plasmalemma (e.g. receptors and channels)
+- Association with the cell membrane e.g. receptors and channels.

 Despite the presence of ribosomes being such a defining feature of RER, RER-ribosomal interactions are not permanent and thus go through periods of attachment and detachment depending on the demand for protein secretion.
 Adhesion to the surface is energy dependent and so we see ribosomes detach in hypoxic cell injury when ATP/GTP synthesis is reduced.

 The smooth endoplasmic reticulum is important in the synthesis of lipids, phospholipids and steroids.
 It is often less extensive and ribosomes do not associate with it, though certain specialised tissues (e.g. steroidogenic cells and muscles) often have extensive SER.